boazbk/tcs/lec_07_other_models.md

 It was proposed by Alonzo Church in the 1930's around the same time as Alan Turing's proposal of the Turing Machine.
 Interestingly, while Turing Machines are not used for practical computation,  the $\lambda$ calculus has inspired functional programming languages such as LISP, ML and Haskell, and  indirectly the development of many other programming languages as well.
 In this section we will present the $\lambda$ calculus and show that its power is equivalent to NAND-TM programs (and hence also to Turing machines).
-An [online appendix](https://github.com/boazbk/nandnotebooks/blob/master/lambda.ipynb) contains a Jupyter notebook with a Python implementation of the $\lambda$ calculus that you can experiment with to get a better feel for this topic.
+Our [Github rpository](https://github.com/boazbk/tcscode) contains a Jupyter notebook with a Python implementation of the $\lambda$ calculus that you can experiment with to get a better feel for this topic.

 __The $\lambda$ operator.__